-Waterloo Primary School has been actively involved with the Diana Award Anti-Bullying Ambassadors charity since 2013 and we were one of four schools nationally to receive a Diana Anti-Bullying Ambassador team award for our work.
+Waterloo Primary School has been actively involved with the Diana Award Anti-Bullying Ambassadors charity since 2012 and we were one of four schools nationally to receive a Diana Anti-Bullying Ambassador team award for our work that year.
 A special showcase video of our work was made and Twist n Pulse came to school to celebrate our efforts and champion our school.
 This was followed by an awards day in London, at Barclays' HQ at which our ambassadors received their awards.

 In order to be appointed as an Ambassador, pupils must write a letter of application and are then shortlisted to interview by a panel consisting of existing ambassadors and members of staff.

-Our Anti Bullying Ambassadors can be seen at break and lunchtimes in their smiley faced t-shirts supporting children with play and around the Buddy Benches, where children can sit if they feel that they need a friend or some help.
+Our Anti Bullying Ambassadors can be seen around school in their smiley-faced Ambassador high visibility jackets supporting children with friendships, worries, play and around the Buddy Benches, where children can sit if they feel that they need a friend or some help.

 As well as fulfilling their daily tasks, Ambassadors organise regular special events to raise the profile of the importance of friendship, tolerance, anti-bullying and simple acts of kindness.
 They are also responsible for redrafting the anti-bullying and behaviour policies.

 The Ambassadors lead assemblies and organise activities annually to celebrate National Anti-Bullying Week.

 Any parents or family members are welcome to attend meetings and make suggestions as to future events or activities that the ambassadors could organise or ways in which they could further support out school community.